THE GIST OF THIS ARTICLE

-Emperor Shomu asked Gyoki, who made an extraordinary contribution to build the Great Buddha in Nara, to found the villa as a Buddhist temple called “西方寺.”
+About 100 years later, Emperor Shomu asked Gyoki, who made an extraordinary contribution to build the Great Buddha in Nara, to found the villa as a Buddhist temple called “西方寺.”

 西芳寺 (the temple we call Kokedera) and 西方寺, both of them are pronounced “Saihoji.”

 After the foundation, 西方寺 went into decline and disappeared.
 Any archives cannot tell exactly what happened to it.

 In the 12th century, Nakahara Morokazu, a high-ranking Samurai in the Kamakura Shogunate, renovated former Saihoji into Saihoji temple and Etodera temple but both of them collapsed as former Saihoji did.

 Finally, in the 14th century, Chikahide Nakahara, asked Muso Soseki, one of the most talented garden designers in Japanese history, to make these temples alive anew.
 This is the de facto origin of Saihoji we know today.
 It was a superb Zen temple and was famous among monks even in the Ming Dynasty.

 In 1469, due to Ohnin no Ran, the largest civil war in Japan, Saihoji went into debris.
 Ashikaga Yoshimasa, the founder of Ginkakuji temple, tried to reconstruct Shitoan (指東庵, a small temple located in the upper garden) in vain.

 In addition to the war, Saohoji was caught by fire and burned out completely in the 16th century.

 Garan (伽藍 Building comples consists of a Buddhist temple) of Saihoji we know today was established in the Meiji period (1868-1912).